nothrow/PDFiumSharp/README.md

 The easiest way to get going is to reference the NuGet packages.
 There is single NuGet package available:

 - [nothrow.PDFium](https://www.nuget.org/packages/nothrow.PDFium/) - contains Linux, Windows x64 + x86 packages.

+## Development

+For building, just `dotnet build` in root is enough.

+As you see, there is no solution.
+You want solution?
+Run `tools/solution.bat`.